rust-lang/rust/text/0000-closure-to-fn-coercion.md

 # Summary
 [summary]: #summary

-A non-capturing (that is, does not `Clone` or `move` any local variables) should be coercable to a function pointer (`fn`).
+A non-capturing (that is, does not `Clone` or `move` any local variables) closure should be coercable to a function pointer (`fn`).

 # Motivation
 [motivation]: #motivation

-Currently in rust, it is impossible to bind anything but a pre-defined function as a function pointer.
-When dealing with closures, one must either rely upon rust's type-inference capabilities, or use the `Fn` trait to abstract for any closure with a certain type signature.
+Currently in Rust, it is impossible to bind anything but a pre-defined function as a function pointer.
+When dealing with closures, one must either rely upon Rust's type-inference capabilities, or use the `Fn` trait to abstract for any closure with a certain type signature.

-What is not possible, though, is to define a function while at the same time binding it to a function pointer.
+It is not possible to define a function while at the same time binding it to a function pointer.

 This is mainly used for convenience purposes, but in certain situations the lack of ability to do so creates a significant amount of boilerplate code.